Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Introduction

-In Section \ref{sec:positive_definite}, we provide a characterization of these continuous isotropic \shortkernels\ \(\PDset_{O(\dims)}\) based on the work of \citet{guellaSchoenbergsTheoremPositive2019}.
-We further contextualize this result alongside previously known characterizations in Table \ref{table: characterizations}.
-In Section \ref{sec: strict positive definite} we provide necessary and sufficient conditions for isotropic \shortkernels{} to be strictly positive definite.
-Section \ref{sec: applications} begins with examples that discuss stationary isotropic kernels and dot product kernels as special cases of isotropic kernels.
-Finally, we examine `neural network kernels', arising from the theoretical analysis of neural networks.
-Being isotropic yet non-stationary, these important kernels do not fit into previous kernel classifications, but are contained in the isotropic kernel class we consider.
+\paragraph*{Outline} In Section \ref{sec:positive_definite}, we provide the formal statement of our characterization of continuous isotropic \shortkernels\ \(\PDset_{O(\dims)}\) as listed in Table \ref{table: characterizations}.
+This characterization essentially extends a characterization of kernels on the space \((0, \infty) \times \sphere \simeq \real^\dims \setminus \set{0}\) by \citet{guellaSchoenbergsTheoremPositive2019} to the origin -- as does Section~\ref{sec: strict positive definite}, where we provide necessary and sufficient conditions for isotropic \shortkernels{} to be strictly positive definite.
+In Section~\ref{sec: applications} we connect our results to well known examples of kernels.
+In particular we demonstrate how the stationary isotropic kernels and dot product kernels are embedded into our characterization and examine `neural network kernels' arising from the theoretical analysis of neural networks.
+These kernels are isotropic yet non-stationary and do not fit into any of the previous kernel classifications.
+They however naturally fall into the class of isotropic kernels considered in this work.
+We discuss a few more examples of non-stationary isotropic kernels, including a hyperbolic distance kernel, before we proceed to a first application of our characterization in Section~\ref{sec: GRF representation}.
+There we prove a series representation of isotropic Gaussian random functions using our characterization of isotropic kernels.
+We prove our main results in Section~\ref{sec: proofs}.
+In Section~\ref{sec: spherical harmonics} we recapitulate foundations of spherical harmonics and Gegenbauer polynomials and translate between different conventions used in the literature.